Things to See & Do

 Our top recommended things to see and do while visiting Fife and Dundee

-Take a walk around the waterfront in Dundee and marvel at the new V&A museum which is due to open in 2018.
+- Take a walk around the waterfront in Dundee and marvel at the new V&A museum which is due to open on 15th September.

 The Fife Outdoors website has lots of great ideas for things to do and places to go:

 They say that St Andrews is the Home of Golf, in fact there are 45 golf courses in Fife inlcuding the famous Old Course, 32 in neighbouring Angus, including Carnoustie and around 40 in Perthshire, including Gleneagles.
 Sandford is centrally located for all the courses so is the ideal location if you plan to play a few courses in the area.

 There are some lovely walks directly from Sandford - down the hill and round a couple of ponds or into the field and climb the hill for a magnificent all-round view of St Andrews Bay, the Tay bridges and all the way up river towards Perth.

 It is possible to walk in to Wormit and Newport-on-Tay (around 4 miles).
 There are some lovely views of the river and the rail bridge.
 Once you get to Newport there are a couple of cafes for a well-deserved drink and some lunch /home baking!